-NCDPI will, on its website, provide disaggregated student enrollment data for each mode of instruction no later than June 21, 2021.
-This data will be date back to August 2020 and will be updated on a monthly basis until all PSUs return to full-time, in-person instruction or June 21, 2022, whichever date comes later.
+As of June 2021, NCDPI provides disaggregated student enrollment data for each mode of instruction on its website.
+This data dates back to August 2020 and will be updated on a monthly basis until all PSUs return to full-time, in-person instruction or June 21, 2022, whichever date comes later.